Malana, Himachal Pradesh: History

 Malana has been called ‘one of the oldest democracies’ in the world.
 The villagers believe that they are descendants of the soldiers of Alexander the Great who got stranded here on account of injuries.

 A dam project, the Malana Hydro Power Station, has brought Malana much closer to the rest of the world and provides revenue for the region.
 A new road has shortened the walking time from several days to just 4 hours.
 On 5 January 2008, a raging fire in the village, which burnt for more than 5 hours, destroyed cultural structures and parts of ancient temples located in the village.
 In 2017, the village ordered the closure of approximately a dozen guest houses and restaurants, ostensibly on the orders of the deity Jamlu.

 Government

 Although the village is situated in Himachal Pradesh, India, people of this village do not consider them to be a part of India.
 They have their own judiciary system as well.
 The village is governed by a bicameral parliament, consisting of lower house called the Kanishthang and an upper house called the Jayeshthang.
 The current panchayat is Bhagi Ram.

 Language

-The residents of Malana speak Kanashi/Raksh (supposedly the dialect of people residing there long ago), which is understood only by the villagers.
+The residents of Malana speak Kanashi/Raksh, which is understood only by the villagers.
 Kanashi does not resemble any of the dialects spoken in its neighbourhood but seems to be a mixture of Sanskrit and several Tibetan dialects.
 It is classified as a Tibetan-Burmese language.
 Kanashi has no intelligibility with any Tibeto-Burman language of Kinnaur.